Why Lilacs Don't Bloom

 bloom.
 Then, when they fail to bloom, we are devastated.
 Why, why, why?

 You are in very good company.
-Why Lilacs fail to bloom, is by far, the most
+Why Lilacs do not bloom, is by far, the most

 frequent Lilac question we are asked each spring.